-A synthetic indicator related to the Environment (sustainable finance, sustainability-linked finance, and other finance) and Diversity (% women in the management team).
+A synthetic indicator related to sustainable business (green finance, sustainability-linked finance, and other finance) and Diversity (% women in the management team).

-An attainment scale is defined for the Environment indicator based on accumulated objectives for 2024-2026 and another scale is defined for the % of Women in the management team.
+An attainment scale is defined for the Sustainable Business indicator based on accumulated objectives for 2025-2027 and another scale is defined for the % of Women in the management team.